ocapn/ocapn/draft-specifications/CapTP Specification.md

 Detection and (if needed) mitigation of the Crossed Hellos problem described below MUST be performed.

-### Crossed Hellos Mitigation
+### Crossed Hellos Resolution

 Crossed hellos is a race condition which occurs when two peers attempt to open a new session to one another simultaneously.
 If both sessions were to succeed the result would be multiple sessions between the same peers.
-Since this is not permitted in CapTP, all implementations are responsible for detecting and mitigating the problem.
+Since this is not permitted in CapTP, all implementations are responsible for detecting and resolving the problem.

 Implementations are responsible for keeping track the sessions they've initiated.
 After receiving the `op:start-session` message from the other side, the receiving side should check to see if it has a session it has opened with the peer located at the `acceptable-location` provided.
-If it both received a session from a peer that it has also opened a session to, the crossed hellos problem has been detected and must be mitigated.
+If it both received a session from a peer that it has also opened a session to, the crossed hellos problem has been detected and must be resolved.

-The way to mitigate the problem is by choosing which of the two sessions should be allowed to "win" (and the other to be aborted).
-This is done by deterministically calculating the [Public ID](#public-id) for its outbound connection and the other side's inbound connection.
+The way to resolve the problem is by choosing which of the two sessions should be allowed to "win" (and the other to be aborted).
+This is done by deterministically calculating the [Public Identifier](#public-identifier) for its outbound connection and the other side's inbound connection.
 These two keys (in their syrup serialization) should be compared bytewise to each other.
 The lower of the two has its connection aborted.
 The higher of the two should continue to be the valid session for the two peers.

 ## [`op:deliver-only`](#opdeliver-only)